World-class expertise in pre-clinical, clinical, and cognitive neuroscience

 News and events

-There are a number of opportunities to get involved for researchers, students and the public.
+There are a number of opportunities for researchers, students and the public to get involved with the Manchester Neuroimaging Network.

 - Msc in Neuroimaging for clinical and cognitive neuroscience